 According to Stanford Children’s Health, approximately 830 children ages 14 and under drown each year.
 Drowning is the second leading cause of unintentional death for children between the ages of 1 and 4 and 10 and 14.
-About 3,600 injuries occur each year because of a near-drowning incidents.
+About 3,600 injuries occur each year because of a near-drowning incident.

 While swimming can be a fun activity and a great form of exercise, it can also lead to tragedy when people aren’t careful.